boldingd/EclipsePhaseContent/furry pandering.md

 They are usually entirely cosmetic, although some may include sensory packages, claws, or other minor hardware.

 - Type: Gear (cyberware)
-- Includes: Synthetic Mask (if Synth), Bodysculpting, Tail, up to two Enhanced Senses
+- Includes: Synthetic Mask (if Synth), Bodysculpting, Tail, up to two Enhanced Senses, claws
 - Available: Common \[Medium\]

 ### Gum